 These names may sound similar to you if you have been binge watching Netflix series- The Crown just like me.
 Just two seasons of this series are out, which gives you more than sneak peeks to the life and history of the royal family and the engaging love story of Peter and Margaret.

 Princess Margaret was the younger daughter of King George VI and Queen Elizabeth and the sister of Queen Elizabeth II.
 Peter Townsend was a Royal Air Force officer who served as an equerry to King George VI from 1944 to 1952.
 There was a huge gap of 16 years between Margaret and Peter.
 But that never stopped them from falling in love with each other.
 The ethereal beauty, sense of humor and beautiful eyes of Margaret won the heart of Peter and what attracted her towards him that he was a handsome war veteran quite mature than the other boys of her age.

 If you dig a bit, you may find several speculative stories regarding the striking romance between these two.
 Some suggest that their love-affair started in the year 1947 when they accompanied each other to Belfast, Northern Ireland for the christening of Margaret’s first ship, the Edinburgh Castle.
 Margaret was 17 years old then and Townsend was 32, who was at that time married with two kids.
 Other stories advise that it was in 1952 after the death of King George VI that Margaret fell in love with Peter after his divorce from his wife.

-Their story was forgotten over time amidst the affairs of the royal family but never lost its charm, for the matter of fact.
-If you are keen to observe these characters carefully and want to discover more about their lives, then do catch up the Season 1 and 2 of famous Netflix series, The Crown.
-You will be highly influenced by witnessing their torrid affair on-screen that actual characters shared in 20th-century in Britain.
+Their story was forgotten over time amidst the affairs of the royal family.
+But never lost its charm, for the matter of fact.
+If you are keen to observe these characters carefully and discover more about their lives.
+Then do catch up the Season 1 and 2 of famous Netflix series, The Crown.
+You will be highly influenced by witnessing their torrid affair on-screen.
+That actual characters shared in 20th-century in Britain.